CloudLabs-MOC/AI-102-AIEngineer/Instructions/24-knowledge-store.md

     }
     ```

-The ability to create *object* projections like this enables you to generate enriched data objects that can be incorporated into an enterprise data analysis solution - for example by ingesting the JSON files into an Azure Data Factory pipeline for further processing or loading into a data warehouse.
+The ability to create *object* projections like this enables you to generate enriched data objects that can be incorporated into an enterprise data analysis solution - for example, by ingesting the JSON files into an Azure Data Factory pipeline for further processing or loading into a data warehouse.

 ### Task 4.2: View file projections